Lynn H. Murray Faculty Scholar in Law

 Professor Mazzone received his undergraduate and law degrees from Harvard University, a master’s degree from Stanford University, and a master’s and doctorate from Yale University.
 Before entering law teaching, he clerked for The Honorable Robert D. Sack of the U.S. Court of Appeals for the Second Circuit and for The Honorable John G. Koeltl of the U.S. District Court for the Southern District of New York, and he practiced intellectual property law in New York City.

-He is a member of the American Law Institute and a fellow of the European Law Institute and he has served on the Board of Trustees of the Copyright Society of the USA.
+Professor Mazzone is a member of the American Law Institute and a fellow of the European Law Institute.
+He is Chair of the Illinois-Bologna Conference on Comparative Constitutional History, a member of the Advisory Board of the Italian Law Journal, and a member of the International Association of Constitutional Law Research Group on Constitutionalism in Illiberal Democracies.
+He has also served on the Board of Trustees of the Copyright Society of the USA.
 His scholarship has been cited by many courts, including the Supreme Court of the United States.
-He has written about legal issues for the New York Times and other national newspapers, and he is a regular media commentator.
+He is a regular media commentator and he has written about legal issues for The New York Times and other national newspapers.
 Professor Mazzone blogs at Balkinization.